A systematic investigation into the effect of roughness on self-propelled swimming plates: Methodology

+\\ where $\vec{u}(\vec{x}, t) = (u, v, w)$ is the scaled velocity of the flow, and $p(\vec{x},t)$ is the scaled pressure.
+We use Lotus, an in-house developed finite-volume implicit large eddy simulation (iLES) code.
+The implicit modelling of iLES derives from a flux-limited QUICK (quadratic upstream interpolation for convective kinematics) treatment of the convective terms \citep{Hendrickson2019WakeEntrainment}.
+We use an adaptive time-step based on the Courant Friedrichs Lewy condition that has been shown to converge with $O(2)$ \citep{Lauber2022}.

 The undulating plate was coupled to these flow equations using the Boundary Data Immersion Method (BDIM) formulated in \cite{Weymouth2011} and further developed for higher Reynolds numbers in \cite{Maertens2015} and thin geometries in \cite{Lauber2022}.
 BDIM enforces the boundary condition on the body by convolving together the fluid and body governing equations on a Cartesian background grid.
 BDIM has been extensively validated in those studies and converges at second order in both time and space.
+The boundary conditions we enforce on the body is the no-slip condition.
+Symmetry conditions are enforced on the upper and lower domain extents and there is a periodic condition in the spanwise-direction.

 Figure \ref{fig:grid} details the grid and domain set-up.
 We used the smallest domain for which the forces on the body remained invariant when the size increased.
 We define the force and power coefficients as